stoneyrh/gSOAP/gsoap/samples/xml-rpc-json/README.md

     {
       /* assuming base64 content in string value v, decoded it */ int len;
-      unsigned char *ptr = soap_base642s(ctx, *string_of(v), NULL, 0, &len);
+      unsigned char *ptr = (unsigned char*)soap_base642s(ctx, *string_of(v), NULL, 0, &len);
-      /* ptr points to binary of length len or is NULL when decoding failed */
+      /* ptr points to binary of length len or is NULL when decoding failed */ if (ptr)
+        ... // success
+      ctx->error = SOAP_OK; // fail and reset error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 JSON and ISO 8601 dateTime                                           {#dateTime}
 --------------------------

-To populate JSON data with ISO 8601 date time content, you can simply set the
+To populate JSON data with ISO 8601 date time content, you can simply assign a
-values as described earlier.
-Receiving ISO 8601 date time content with JSON is
+`ULONG64` value cast from a `time_t` value as described earlier.
+Receiving ISO
+8601 date time content with JSON is not possible, because the necessary type
-not possible, because the necessary type information is lost in transit.
-The
+information is lost in transit.
+The content will arrive at the receiver simply
-content will arrive at the receiver simply as a string with a date and time.
+as a string with a date and time.

 You can explicitly convert a string with an ISO 8601 date time to a `time_t`
 value as shown here for C++: